mhorpheus/test/DFIR-Hotline.md

 ### Answering Hotline Call
 The Hotline is one of the main ways our Clients and Non-Clients alike engage us during an incident.
 In some cases this is the Client or potential Client's first impression of XFIR and it is important that we represent a unified professional atmosphere when conducting an initial Hotline call.

 Be professional, calm and courteous during all communications with clients in general.
-Often, the client is in a frantic state as they either just found out about a security issue they are experiencing, or they are having trouble containing an incident.
-This can be a very stressful time for the client and it is our duty to help guide them as trusted advisors when they reach out to us.
+Often, the Client is in a frantic state as they either just found out about a security issue they are experiencing, or they are having trouble containing an incident.
+This can be a very stressful time for the Client and it is our duty to help guide them as trusted advisors when they reach out to us.

 There are no hard and fast rules to greeting the caller on an initial in-bound hotline call.
-However, it is recommended to start with "IBM XFIR Hotline, This is `<Consultant>` how may I help you".
-There are many reasons why clients call the hotline.
+However, it is recommended to start with "*IBM X-Force Incident Response Hotline, This is `<Consultant>` how may I help you*".
+There are many reasons why Clients call the hotline.
 At the very minimum the following information should be captured:
-- caller's contact details such as: name, title, phone, ~~email~~ (**SHALL WE ask for email?
-THIS IS ERROR PRONE FOR NON ENGLISH NATIONS)**,
+- caller's contact details such as: name, title, phone; optinally email (spelling over the phone for non-native nations can be error prone),
 - organization name (company name, if an IBMer is calling then who are they calling for?),
 - reason for call (get as much detail as possible),
-- identify appropriate next steps (Triage/Scoping Call, client needs more info, etc),
+- identify appropriate next steps (Triage and Scoping Call, client needs more info, etc),
-	- if applicable, determine clients availability for a Triage/Scoping Call.
+	- if applicable, determine clients availability for a Triage and Scoping Call.

 It is essential to request contact details listed above at the beginning of the call, to ensure that caller can be reached in case phone connection gets broken.
-Spelling personal IBM email addresses to non-native English speakers is error prone and often creates delays related to spelling errors.
-For this reason, every geography maintains simple group mail addresses, which should be easy to provide to a caller over the phone allowing to engage into written communication.
+Spelling personal IBM or Client email addresses to non-native English speakers is error prone and often creates delays related to spelling errors.
+For this reason, every geography maintains simple group mail addresses, which should be easy to spell and provide to a caller over the phone allowing to engage into written communication.

 | Region | Main address | Additional aliases |
 | -- | -- | -- |